Producer, Oregon Experience

 Eric Cain is a producer for Oregon Public Broadcasting's historical documentary show, Oregon Experience.

-He first came to OPB as a volunteer in the Radio News department, reporting stories and reading a daily newscast.
-In 1987, he took a job in Television Production and has worked at OPB ever since.
-Eric has produced segments and programs for just about every show with "Oregon" in the title, including Oregon Field Guide, Oregon Art Beat, The Oregon Story and now Oregon Experience.
+Eric first came to OPB as a radio news volunteer.
+In 1987, he took a job with television production and has since produced segments and programs for nearly all of OPB's television shows, including Oregon Field Guide, Oregon Art Beat, The Oregon Story and now Oregon Experience.

 He's received a number of awards for his work at OPB, including two regional Emmys for "Best Director" and four more for "Best Documentary."